rangareddy/spark-logs-collector/README.md

 export APPLICATION_LOGS_ENABLED=fase
 ```

-Even you can change the different user to collect the Spark logs.
+Even you can change the different user, to collect the Spark logs.

 ```sh
 export APPLICATION_USER=rangareddy